 Cloudways MCP Server

-A comprehensive Model Context Protocol (MCP) server for managing Cloudways infrastructure.
-This server provides a secure, modular, and scalable interface to the Cloudways API with 43+ tools covering all aspects of server and application management.
+A Model Context Protocol (MCP) server for managing Cloudways infrastructure.
+Provides a secure, modular interface to the Cloudways API with 43+ tools covering server and application management.

-- Complete Cloudways API Coverage: 43+ tools organized into logical categories
+- Cloudways API Coverage: 43+ tools organized into logical categories

-- Modular Architecture: Clean separation of concerns with dedicated modules for different functionalities
+- Modular Architecture: Separation of concerns with dedicated modules for different functionalities

-- Enterprise Security: Multi-layered authentication, rate limiting, and audit logging
+- Security: Multi-layered authentication with credential encryption, session isolation, rate limiting, and audit logging

-- High Performance: Asynchronous design with Redis caching and HTTP connection pooling
+- Performance: Asynchronous design with Redis caching and HTTP connection pooling

 - MCP Compatible: Full Model Context Protocol support for AI assistant integration